PawelG1/lightvisu/PLAY_STORE_DESCRIPTIONS.md

 ## FULL DESCRIPTION (4000 characters max)

 ```
-DeckMate is a comprehensive maritime navigation lights visualization and reference tool designed for sailors, maritime professionals, and navigation enthusiasts.
+DeckMate is a comprehensive maritime navigation training application designed for sailors, maritime professionals, and anyone preparing for maritime certifications.

 🌊 FEATURES:

-📡 NAVIGATION LIGHTS VISUALIZATION
+📡 INTERACTIVE 3D VISUALIZATION
 • Real-time 3D visualization of vessel navigation lights
 • Supports 10+ vessel types (power-driven, sailing, fishing, dredging, etc.)
 • Interactive 360° rotation - see lights from all angles
 • Accurate positioning based on COLREG regulations
 • Visual identification of light patterns and sectors

+🧠 TRAINING & EDUCATION MODE
+• Step-by-step learning for each vessel type
+• Detailed explanations of light placement and purpose
+• Sector visualization showing where lights are visible
+• Learn at your own pace with interactive demonstrations

+❓ QUIZ MODE - TEST YOUR KNOWLEDGE
+• Multiple choice questions on navigation lights
+• Identify vessel types from light patterns
+• Learn COLREG regulations through quizzes
+• Track your progress and test scores
+• Perfect for RYA/maritime certification preparation
+• Difficulty levels (Beginner, Intermediate, Advanced)

 ⚓ VESSEL TYPES SUPPORTED
 • Power-driven vessels (up to 50m)